Kid-friendly Idaho: 8 Ideas for the Adventurous Family

 The ultimate family vacation is waiting for you in Idaho

 Yes, Idaho.
-You’ll be blown away by all of the adventures that lie ahead for you and your family in this underrated vacation spot, where you can climb record-breaking sand dunes, explore underground lava worlds, and raft some of the most pristine rivers in the country (just to name a few).
+You’ll be blown away by all of the adventures that lie ahead for you and your crew in this underrated family vacation spot, where you can climb record-breaking sand dunes, explore underground lava worlds, and raft some of the most pristine rivers in the country (just to name a few).
 Do we have your attention?
-Here are some Idaho family vacation ideas that we think will excite the whole clan.
+Here are eight Idaho family vacation ideas that we think will excite the whole clan.